sinesc/itsy/doc/differences.md

 ## References

-All non-primitive types in Itsy are reference types.
+All non-primitive types are reference types.
 There is no support for explicit references.
 (Note: currently this does not require the use of `mut x` in arguments/binding.
 This will likely change in the future.)

 ```rust
 struct Struct {